SFGLab/Team10_GNN_Gene_Regulation/README.md

 ## Conclusions

+We provide an extensible framework for training GNN models for GRN edge prediction on custom datasets, adding the ability to adjust and provide custom features by the user without the need to rewrite training code.

 ## Future directions

+1. Add more architecture configuration options, expand the number of networks used
-1. More comprehensive review of datasets
+2. More comprehensive review of datasets
+3. Add enhancer data to the network
+4. Provide an automated 3D network generation method

+Technical:
-2. Improve negative set construction
+1. Improve negative set construction
-3. Evaluate feature importance
+2. Evaluate feature importance
-4. Improve the usability and configurability
+3. Improve the usability and configurability

 ## References